roosterMAP/rmKit-docs/docs/source/uv.rst

 Normalize Texels
 ----------------

-``Normalize Texels U`` and ``Noemalize Texels V`` will scale uv islands along the **U** or **V** axes respectively, such that the texels on the first triangle per island is as square as possible.
+``Normalize Texels U`` and ``Normalize Texels V`` will scale uv islands along the **U** or **V** axes respectively, such that the texels on the first triangle per island is as square as possible.
-This is particularly usefull when working with quad strips and Hotspots.
+This is particularly useful when working with quad strips and Hotspots.

 .. _uvtransform: